lawrenceuchenye/quiver-metamask-demo/README.md

 Best Use of Envio – Leveraging real-time blockchain data from Envio to feed our AI agent for better context awareness and real-time balance tracking.

-Envio Bonus – We’re applying for the Envio Bonus to help our dev team scale Quiver into a live product, using Envio’s indexing to power real-time tracking and on-chain transparency.
+Envio Bonus – We’re applying for the Envio Bonus to help our dev team scale Quiver into a live product, using Envio’s indexing to power real-time wallet tracking.

+## Code walk

+Link to a code walk through of quiver:https://youtu.be/wu1it3emJUA

 ## 🌐 Mission